fresheneesz/parsinator.js/Readme.md

 Every parser returns a `ParseResult` that indicates whether it succeeded (`ok=true`) or failed (`ok=false`).
 A successful `ParseResult` contains the `value` returned by the parser.
 A failed `ParseResult` contains the input it `expected` to receive.
 There are more details in [docs/core.md](docs/core.md).

-For convenience, any place that expects a `Parser` can also accept an argumentless function that returns a `Parser`.
+For convenience, any place that expects a `Parser` can also accept a string, a RegExp, or an argumentless function that returns a `Parser`.

 ```
 const hello = str('hello')